izdanhan/game-guides/starfield/characters/aris-thorne/README.md

 ### Detailed Breakdown of Choices

 #### **1. Background: Professor**
 This is the only logical choice.
-The Professor background provides the following three starting skills, which are the absolute cornerstone of his build :
+The Professor background provides the following three starting skills, which are the absolute cornerstone of his build:
 *   **Geology:** His entire life's work is the study of alien rocks and minerals.
 This skill doubles the yield of inorganic resources, which is essential for his research and crafting.
 *   **Surveying:** The first step of The Grand Survey is scanning and analyzing planetary bodies.
 This increases the range of your scanner, making the process more efficient.
 *   **Research Methods:** This skill reduces the resource cost for all research projects and unlocks higher-tier projects faster.
 For a craftsman and scientist, this is non-negotiable.